 Most organisations depend on information technology (IT), but many people are not aware of IT Governance, Risk and Compliance (IT GRC).
 In particular, the King Report and Code has a significant impact.
+Applying GRC to new disruptive technologies is very important.
 We can help you to practically apply these concepts to real issues that you face.
 You have to:

 - practice good IT governance,